parkr/MTL-Purchases/README.markdown

 ## To-Do:

-1. Add search features
+1. Fix search features
+	a.
+Ability to specify what field
+	b.
+Fix problem with spaces in query
-2. Create ability to count WHAT and WHY I'm buying these items.
+2. Create ability to count WHAT and WHY I'm buying these items. (data page)